cvat-ai/cvat/site/content/en/docs/api_sdk/sdk/lowlevel-api.md

-Please also note that if there are complex fields in the data (such as arrays or dicts), they, in turn, cannot be encoded as `multipart/form-data`, so the recommended solution is to split fields into files and others, and send them in different requests:
+Please also note that if there are complex fields in the data (such as arrays or dicts), they, in turn, cannot be encoded as `multipart/form-data`, so the recommended solution is to split fields into files and others, and send them in different requests with different content type:

 Example: